 When working in the Standard Model, $\tan \beta$ is set to 1.
-Note that this option is not yet available when decays of the Higgs boson are included.
+Note that this option is not yet available when decays of the Higgs boson to fermions or photons are included.
 The option HIGGS\MIX = 2 is only used when working in the MSSM, and incorporates mixing between all three neutral Higgs bosons according to the Z propagator matrix, as follows where i = HTYPE.